 Everything We Know About Netflix's 'Raising Dion' Season 2

-Raising Dion is one of Netflix's bingeable sci-fi offerings.
+Raising Dion is one of Netflix's many bingeable sci-fi offerings.
 Based on the comic book and short film of the same name by Dennis Liu, the series follows single mom Nicole (Alisha Wainwright) and son Dion (Ja'Siah Young) as they deal with the loss of Dion's father, Mark (Michael B. Jordan).
 An already complicated situation becomes impossible when Dion begins to manifest supernatural powers, from the Matilda-esque ability to levitate his cereal to the capacity to teleport out of risky situations.
-Like any good "strange powers appearing out of nowhere" drama (see: NBC's Heroes or even Netflix's Stranger Things), Nicole must protect Dion from risky situations, like strange enemies or agencies looking for the chance to research his abilities, alongside her husband's best friend, Pat (Jason Ritter).
+Like any good "strange powers appearing out of nowhere" drama (see: NBC's Heroes or even Netflix's Stranger Things), Nicole must protect Dion from risky situations, like strange enemies or agencies looking for the chance to research his abilities.

 Netflix released the first season of Raising Dion in October 2019, leaving us with a few cliffhangers that cry out for a second season.
 Here's everything we pieced together about the future of the series.

-The other big remaining question concerns the fates of those who were absorbed by the Crooked Man, notably Dion's father, Mark.
+It's unclear what that danger might be, but it seems graver than Season 1, as Dion and his mom are said to have to protect the entire city of Atlanta.
+It's possible the threat that's culminating has answers about the fates of those who were absorbed by the Crooked Man, notably Dion's father, Mark.
 During the Season 1 finale, we saw his spirit briefly become corporeal, allowing him to speak with Nicole and Dion before fading away once again.
 Mark isn't quite alive, but he's not quite dead either—that means that his fate is still up in the air.
-We can probably expect a significant amount of Season 2 to be devoted to bringing Mark and those who were absorbed by the Crooked Man (and whose spirits were released during his disintegration) back to life.
+It's possible Season 2 to be devoted to bringing Mark and those who were absorbed by the Crooked Man (and whose spirits were released during his disintegration) back to life.